testingautomated-usi/uncertainty-wizard/README.md

 It's as easy as `pip install uncertainty-wizard`

 #### Requirements
-`uncertainty-wizard` is tested on python 3.8 and a recent tensorflow versions.
-Earlier versions (python 3.6+ and tensorflow 2.3+) should mostly work as well, but may require some mild tweaks.
+`uncertainty-wizard` is tested on python 3.8 and recent tensorflow versions.

-Note: There's currently a known issue regarding multi-gpu usage and tensorflow>=2.10.
-For using Multi-Device GPU config, please fall back to `tensorflow==2.9.0` and stay tuned for changes in issue [#75](https://github.com/testingautomated-usi/uncertainty-wizard/issues/75).
+Other versions (python 3.6+ and tensorflow 2.3+) should mostly work as well, but may require some mild tweaks.

 #### Documentation
 Our documentation is deployed to